 In almost all circumstances, you'll want to check the box for "Shares Event" on a node -- without this box, if a node actually manages to fire a quest, the event will not go through the rest of the tree, meaning unrelated nodes below you might not receive important notifications.
 So be a good Story Manager citizen, and share your events.

 That's All Folks

 If you've completed the Quest Design Fundamentals series and the Intermediate Quest Design series, you are now armed with a solid knowledge of how to make quest and radiant content with the Creation Kit.
+To get Bendu into an Story Manager Node visit here.
 If you're interested in exploring further, you may want to dive more into Papyrus, our new scripting language.